Avinash7390/Innodev_24/README.md

  - User Profile page for Admin and Users and their updation.

- - Admin can create new event by providing details of event name , date , time , location , ticket types and description .
+ - Admin can create new event by providing details of event name , date , time , location , ticket types and description and also delete events.

  - Users can register on a particular event by selecting ticket types and a secure payment portal for event registration .